aroemers/redelay/README.md

 Because the active states are tracked, you can easily stop _all_ of them by calling `(stop)`.
 All the active states are stopped (i.e. closed), in the reverse order of their realization.
+So while you can call `.close` on them, oftentimes you don't need to.

 ```clj
 (stop)